 DEI Action Plan

-In 2016, Earthjustice created a comprehensive diversity, equity and inclusion (DEI) plan that lays out our internal and external organizational goals for the year.
-Included in the plan are tangible objectives and metrics for accountability that will keep us committed to our vision.
+Earthjustice's comprehensive diversity, equity and inclusion plan of 2016 laid out our internal and external organizational goals for the year.
+Included in the plan are tangible objectives and metrics for accountability.

 The goals reflect the work we believe is essential to do on DEI, both inside and outside the doors of Earthjustice.
 Inside, we will continue our work to recruit and retain multi-culturally sophisticated employees and to build a stronger culture of inclusion.
 Outside our doors, we will work to diversify our clients, partners, donors and supporters to ensure that we are serving all communities impacted by environmental issues.